At a glance

 Sources

-- Host metrics: CPU, memory, disk, and network usage from the device’s operating system.
+The Sources section lists data sources that the agent has discovered on the device.
+This typically includes:- Host metrics: CPU, memory, disk, and network usage from the device’s operating system.
 This are always collected by the agent once it’s running.

 - ROS2: If the device is running ROS2 and the agent has detected it, it will show up here with details about the ROS2 topics being monitored.